Sereza7/gridsplitter/README.md

 those pieces to an output directory and subdirectories.

-It aims to be functional in any coordinate reference system and with any number of pieces (or tiles).
+It aims to be functional in any coordinate reference system and with any number (up to 9999*9999) of pieces (or tiles).
 It saves its outputs in .TIF and .shp, respectively.

 The initial plugin used the "plugin builder" from Qgis; this is my first plugin, so redundant and ugly code is to be expected.

 Dependencies
 =================
-It depends on QGIS and GDAL.
+It depends on QGIS and GDAL, although it runs even when those are not found.

 Running the plugin
 =================